-Vegan BCAAs (branched chain amino acids) are essential for anyone that has cut meat, and dairy out of their diet, yet still want to workout and grow, or maintain muscle.
+Vegan BCAAs (branched-chain amino acids) are essential for anyone that has cut meat, and dairy out of their diet, yet still wants to work out and grow, or maintain muscle.

 - Essential amino acids – Histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine cannot be made naturally by your body, so it is “essential” that you create a nutrition plan that includes foods high in them.

 - Non-essential amino acids – Alanine, arginine, asparagine, aspartic acid, cysteine, glutamine acid, glutamine, glycine, proline, serine, and tyrosine are produced naturally by your body, so they are “non-essential” in your nutrition plan.

 Proteins are very important to every cell in your body, protein is known as your body’s building blocks since it’s is used to build, and repair tissue, make enzymes, and hormones.
 If that wasn’t enough it is the foundation of bones, muscles, cartilage, skin, and blood.

 The process that builds and maintains your muscle mass is known as protein synthesis, this happens when you stress your muscle during a workout and cause micro-tears in the fiber of the muscle.